Gateway HandBook

-The Gateway Handbook was a very small and lightweight subnotebook originally introduced by Gateway Computers in 1992.
+The HandBook was a very small and lightweight subnotebook originally introduced by Gateway 2000 in 1992.
 It quickly achieved critical acclaim and a cult-like following, especially in Japan.

 It was designed by IQV and Tottori Sanyo and manufactured by Tottori Sanyo in Japan.
 The lead engineer on the product was Howard Fullmer and other significant contributors included Bob Burnett and Rick Murayama.

 The product was only 9.7 in wide, 5.9 in deep, and 1.6 in high, and weighed less than 3 lb.
 While it used a Chips and Technologies 8680 microprocessor, it was marketed as having 286-level performance.
-The C&T chip set included hardware emulation of the Intel 80186 processor and the Handbook used a special feature of the chip set called SuperSet whereby 80286 instructions were trapped and then emulated in software.
+The C&T chip set included hardware emulation of the Intel 80186 processor and the HandBook used a special feature of the chip set called SuperSet whereby 80286 instructions were trapped and then emulated in software.
 This same feature was used to emulate the 8051 keyboard controller, serial port and numerous other I/O functions.
 Intel worked closely with IQV to include similar capabilities in the SL chip sets which were introduced in the mid-90s.

-The Handbook had 640 KB of RAM, a 20 MB hard drive, and a monochrome blue-white CGA-compatible display.
+The HandBook had 640 KB of RAM, a 20 MB hard drive, and a monochrome blue-white CGA-compatible display.
 The unit could be powered by a rechargeable NiMH battery or six AA batteries in a special battery pack.
 The rechargeable batteries were unusual in that they are able to be charged without actually being in the laptop.
 A floppy disk was attached through a proprietary parallel port connector.
 A tremendous engineering effort went into the design of the HandBook's keyboard.
 It featured 17.8 mm center-to center key spacing and 2 mm travel for a firm feel.